 - Wishes to pursue a degree or accredited diploma program which is:

-- Not consistent with the employee’s home Department’s Inuit Employment Plan (IEP) or Workforce Strategy; and
+- Consistent with the employee’s home Department’s Inuit Employment Plan (IEP) or Workforce Strategy; and

 - Is in demand elsewhere in the GN.